ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 ^ Important to remember unit tests shouldn't exist alone

-^ Test coverage is not an indicative metric
+^ Not only is test coverage is not an indicative metric

+^ Unit tests alone will not give you needed certainty

+^ Units may function independently

 ---

 > Tests test design as well as logic

--- Michael Feathers
+> -- Michael Feathers

+^ Favourite thing about unit tests

+^ They are testing code architecture

 ---